seetal-dass/Tala/README.md

 This Readme is for the TALA ATM program.

-How to set up and run the ATM program on Windows 10 using IntelliJ IDE:
+How to set up and run the ATM program on Windows 10 using IntelliJ.
+If you have an IDE that is currently installed and working, then please proceed to CLONE REPOSITORY FROM GITHUB:

 ##########################     SETUP INTELLIJ AND JAVA PATH     ##########################

 1. I have created this ATM program using the IntelliJ IDE on a windows computer, and thus I will explain the set up with relation to this.
 2. If you have IntelliJ installed and running, then you can skip the step 3 through 7, otherwise